H2Global/profin/README.md

                  K_E_out = [], # Energy output price in $ per kWh
                  K_INVEST = [], # Investment costs in $
                  TERMINAL_VALUE = ..., # Liquidation revenues at the end of the period in $
-                 TECHNICAL_LIFETIME = ..., # Analyzed lifetime of the project in years
+                 DEPRECIATION_PERIOD= ..., # Analyzed depreciation period of the project in years
                  OPEX = [], #  Annual costs (not including energy costs) in $ per year
                  EQUITY_SHARE = ..., # Share of equity investment in %
                  COUNTRY_RISK_PREMIUM = ..., # Extra return demanded by investors for higher risks in foreign markets